basecamp/kamal-site/docs/configuration/roles.md

 # Roles

 Roles are used to configure different types of servers in the deployment.
-The most common use for this is to run a web servers and job servers.
+The most common use for this is to run web servers and job servers.

 Kamal expects there to be a `web` role, unless you set a different `primary_role` in the root configuration.